angelfraga/angelfraga.github.io/_posts/2021-01-01-welcome-to-jekyll.markdown

 title:  "Welcome to Jekyll!"
 date:   2021-01-01 23:08:52 +0100
 categories: jekyll update
+summary: |-
+    This is the custom summary for the post.

+    It can be in **markdown format** if required.
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.